wenrou77/restaurant_list/README.md

 This is a website created by node.js Express.
 - Search restaurants by name or category.
+- Login to save your restaurants
+- Facebook Login allowed
 - Add a restaurant
 - Check details of a restaurant
 - Browse all restaurants